fivemoreminix/rsc/README.md

 RSC is MIT licensed.
 RSC will always remain free to modify and use without attribution.

 # Example
+## Executable
+Using RSC as the actual program provides a simple interface for solving expressions.
+A right arrow shows where the user can input an expression, and upon pressing the Return key, the result of the entered expression is displayed on the next line.
 ```
 PS C:\Users\Luke> rsc
 >2+2